 Area: East Cheshire

-Area: West Cheshire
+Area: Cheshire West and Chester

 Deepak is a specialist physiotherapist in multi-disciplinary learning disabilities team.
 He is keen to listen to the concerns of the staff and be the voice of allied health professionals to influence decisions for the betterment of the workforce in this rapidly changing NHS environment.
 He is determined to work with the services to help them provide patient centered care and incorporate 6 Cs in the practice.